Vargasavour Recipes

 Instructions

-• Peel and cut the mangoes, then place them in a hand blender.
-Add the habanero peppers, adjusting the heat by removing the seeds if you prefer a milder sauce.
-Add the ginger and lime juice, and blend everything until completely smooth.
+• Peel and chop the 2 ripe mangoes, then place them in a blender or hand blender container.
+Add the 2 habanero peppers, ½-inch (1 cm) piece fresh ginger, and 1 tablespoon lime juice.
+Blend until completely smooth.

-• Remove the saucepan from the heat, place the mango habanero sauce in a bowl, and let the sauce cool completely before transferring it to a sterilized jar or container.
+• Remove the sauce from the heat and let it cool completely before transferring it to a sterilized jar or airtight container.

 Notes